 The Benefits of a DIY Bouquet

-If it fits your budget, opting to have a floral designer create a gorgeous bouquet is a great option.
+If it fits your wedding budget, opting to have a floral designer create a gorgeous bouquet is a great option.
 However, much of the cost from a professionally crafted bouquet comes from the labor involved.
 Certainly, there’s cost associated with sourcing fresh blooms, but the cost goes up depending on the amount of time spent and the complexity of the design.
 If you’re able to skip it and do the labor yourself, you’ll definitely be able to shave quite a bit off of your floral budget.

 How to Source Flowers for a DIY Bouquet

 First thing’s first, decide the type of blooms you want to incorporate into your bouquet.
 According to Caroline Eells, it’s important to start by considering the style of your wedding dress, as it will reflect the tone of the entire wedding.
 Then, consider your color palette.
 Eells suggests thinking about whether you’d prefer complementary colors or if you’d love to integrate contrasting colors to add a bit of drama.

 Be sure to also decide if you’re hoping for a classic, tight bouquet or something a bit more whimsical, such as a garden or cascading bouquet.
 “If you're going for a more modern and simple design, I suggest only using one to three varieties of florals, very little to no greenery, and florals that have a lot of textural interest,” she says.
 “For more of a garden-style, I suggest five to seven varieties of florals and greenery and flowers with a lot of different textural and gestural qualities.”